mozanunal/mozanunal.github.io/source/_posts/img2sh.md

 How should a package created and deployed over PyPI?
 Let's continue!*

-Img2sh is a tool to show images directly on terminal.
-For colored images 256 xterm color support is required.
-This script basically resize the image with antialliasing and quantized its colors to xterm color pallette.
-[Github repostory of the project can be reached from here](https://github.com/mozanunal/img2sh)
+Img2sh is a tool to show images directly on the terminal.
+For colored images, 256 xterm color support is required.
+This script basically resizes the image with anti-aliasing and quantized its colors to xterm color pallette.
+[Github repository of the project can be reached from here](https://github.com/mozanunal/img2sh)

 ## Demo